Linear-Time Recognition of Double-Threshold Graphs: Introduction

-\paragraph*{Other generalizations of threshold graphs.} There are many other generalizations of threshold graphs such as threshold signed graphs~\cite{BenzakenHW85}, threshold tolerance graphs~\cite{MonmaRT88}, quasi-threshold graphs (also known as trivially perfect graphs)~\cite{YanCC96}, weakly threshold graphs~\cite{Barrus18}, and paired threshold graphs~\cite{RavanmehrPBM18}.
-We omit the definitions of these graph classes and only note that some small graphs show that these classes are incomparable to the class of double-threshold graphs (e.g., $3K_{2}$ and bull for threshold signed graphs, $2K_{2}$ and bull for threshold tolerance graphs, $C_{4}$ and $2 K_{3}$ for quasi-threshold graphs, $2K_{2}$ and bull for weakly threshold graphs, $C_{4}$ and bull for paired threshold graphs\footnote{ The symbols $K_{n}$ and $C_{n}$ denote the complete graph and the cycle of $n$ vertices, respectively.
-For a graph $G$ and an positive integer $k$, $kG$ is the disjoint union of $k$ copies of $G$.
-The graph \emph{bull} is shown in \figref{fig:graph5}.}).
-For the class of bithreshold graphs introduced by Hammer and Mahadev~\cite{HammerM85} (not the one introduced by Jamison and Sprague~\cite{JamisonS19}), we can use $3K_{2}$ and bull to show that this class is incomparable to the class of double-threshold graphs.
-It is known that $3K_{2}$ is not a bithreshold graph~\cite{HammerMP93}, while $3K_{2}$ is a double-threshold graph as we will show later (Lemma~\ref{lem:biperm->dtg}).
-We will also show later that bull is not a double-threshold graph (Lemma~\ref{lem:mfis_with_order5}).
-It is not difficult to see that bull is a bithreshold graph just by checking the definition in \cite{HammerMP93}.
+\paragraph{Other generalizations of threshold graphs.} There are many other generalizations of threshold graphs such as bithreshold graphs~\cite{HammerM85}, threshold signed graphs~\cite{BenzakenHW85}, threshold tolerance graphs~\cite{MonmaRT88}, quasi-threshold graphs (also known as trivially perfect graphs)~\cite{YanCC96}, weakly threshold graphs~\cite{Barrus18}, paired threshold graphs~\cite{RavanmehrPBM18}, and mock threshold graphs~\cite{BehrSZ18}.
+We omit the definitions of these graph classes and only note that some small graphs show that these classes are incomparable to the class of double-threshold graphs (e.g., $3K_{2}$ and the bull for bithreshold graphs, $3K_{2}$ and the bull for threshold signed graphs, $2K_{2}$ and the bull for threshold tolerance graphs, $C_{4}$ and $2 K_{3}$ for quasi-threshold graphs, $2K_{2}$ and the bull for weakly threshold graphs, $C_{4}$ and the bull for paired threshold graphs, $K_{3} \cup C_{4}$ and the bull for mock threshold graphs\footnote{ The symbols $K_{n}$ and $C_{n}$ denote the complete graph and the cycle of $n$ vertices, respectively.
+The disjoint union of two graphs $G$ and $H$ is denoted by $G \cup H$.
+For a graph $G$ and a positive integer $k$, $kG$ is the disjoint union of $k$ copies of $G$.
+The \emph{bull} is a five-vertex path with an additional edge connecting the 2nd and 4th vertices.
+It is known that the bull is not a double-threshold graph~\cite{JamisonS21}.}).

-Note that the concept of double-threshold digraphs introduced by Hamburger et al.~\cite{HamburgerMPSX18} is concerned with directed acyclic graphs defined from a generalization of semiorders involving two thresholds and not related to threshold graphs or double-threshold graphs.
+Note that the concept of double-threshold \emph{digraphs}~\cite{HamburgerMPSX18} is concerned with directed acyclic graphs defined from a generalization of semiorders involving two thresholds and not related to threshold graphs or double-threshold graphs.

-\paragraph*{Pairwise compatibility graphs.} Motivated by uniform sampling from phylogenetic trees in bioinformatics, Kearney, Munro, and Phillips~\cite{KearneyMP03} defined pairwise compatibility graphs.
-A graph $G=(V,E)$ is a \emph{pairwise compatibility graph} if there exists a quadruple ($T$, $\wei$, $\lb$, $\ub$), where $T$ is a tree, $\wei \colon E(T) \to \R$, and $\lb, \ub \in \R$, such that the set of leaves in $T$ coincides with $V$ and $uv \in E$ if and only if the (weighted) distance $d_{T}(u, v)$ between $u$ and $v$ in $T$ satisfies $\lb \le d_{T}(u,v) \le \ub$.